moody/Waffle/README.md

--- Every setter below is a no-op unless the value actually changes (SetKey is the one -- exception, see below), and has a matching getter immediately below it, returning the -- raw value it was given, nil if unset.
+-- Every setter below is a no-op unless the value actually changes (SetKey is the one -- exception, see below), and has a matching getter immediately below it, returning the -- raw value it was given, nil if unset. frame/frameFactory (see Node above) are the only -- exceptions: frame has no setter (GetFrame() still works); frameFactory has neither, not -- changeable after construction.

 -- Sets a frame factory for any descendant that gives neither frame nor its own -- frameFactory.
 Pass nil to remove it.
 An already-resolved descendant's own frame is